zanko-mezdrichki/Double-Pendulum-Simulation-Using-PINN/README.md

 # Technologies Used

 - Python 3.12.11
-- PyTorch
+- PyTorch - for PINN
-- SimPy
+- SimPy - for symbolic equations
-- NumPy
+- NumPy - for data management
-- Matplotlib
+- Matplotlib - for charts and animations
-- SciPy
+- SciPy - for the evaluation

 # License
 This project is licensed under the [MIT License](./LICENSE).
 See the LICENSE file for more details.